ResFactory/r2/lib/sql/render/README.md

 `SQLa` is an _aide_ which helps prepare, organize, assemble, load, and revision manage type-safe, _deterministically reproducible_, SQL code.
-SQL Aide (`SQLa`) is SQL rendering/assembler library is a Deno TypeScript module which uses the power of JavaScript functions and
-[Template literals (Template strings)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to prepare SQL components as composable building blocks ("SQL partials").
+SQL Aide (`SQLa`) is a Deno TypeScript module which uses the power of JavaScript functions and [Template literals (Template strings)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to prepare SQL components as composable building blocks ("SQL partials").